Dharay99/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-more pointers, arrays and strings
+07 even more pointers and arrays